EliasJRH/EZSweeper/Challenges.md

 3. The color of the number (or any pixel shape really) fades near the edges so results weren't always accurate

-Clearly there's a lot that can be improved upon here, so here some solutions:
+Clearly there's a lot that can be improved upon here, so here are some solutions:
 1. Instead of taking a screenshot of the entire screen, I can take a screenshot of just the one square using `pyautogui.screenshot(region=)`.
 Now we're not grabbing the entire screen
-2. Once I have this small screen shot, I can use the `PIL.image.getcolors()` function to obtain an unsorted list of every distinct color in screenshot along with their pixel frequency (which would be at max 23x23 pixels wide, not very big relatively speaking).
+2. Once I have this small screen shot, I can use the `PIL.image.getcolors()` function to obtain an unsorted list of every distinct color in the screenshot along with their pixel frequency (which would be at max 20x20 pixels wide, not very big relatively speaking).
 3. Once I get the colors, I can filter out the faded edges of the number by removing the lower pixel frequencies to get the most dominate colors for each tile.
 This would either be just the background color, just the grass color or a combination of background and number.
 4. After that, I wrote a small function to determine the nature of the tile, and now we have tile recognition!

 After all this work, I don't forsee any issues that would completely break anything.

 ## Difficult numbers
 I'm lazy and don't want to make a replica of Google minesweeper, but I also need to ensure that the mouse is able to detect every number, even the ones that don't show up very often like 6, 7 and 8.
 However, it's very hard to test for something that happens very rarely that you also can't control.